joeromero/docs/maps_api.md

 ### Listing Available Templates

-This allows you to get a list of available templates.
+This allows you to get a list of all available templates.

 #### Definition

 GET /api/v1/map/named/

 #### Params

  - api_key is required

 #### Example

 ```sh
 curl -X GET 'https://docs.cartodb.com/tiles/template?api_key=APIKEY'
 ```

 The response would be like this:

 ```js
 {
    "template_ids": ["@template_name1","@template_name2"]